yuetsin/SE-100/homework_3/homework_3/README.md

 And that's it.

+### Vue-Material

+Thanks to Google's Material Design System, many frameworks have also developed their own UI frameworks.
+Not containing much technique hardship, so let's skip this part quickly.

 ## Developing

+### TypeScript: Class

 Why we insist using strong typed TypeScript?
 From its name we know it has great types.
 Not only some inserted types, our self-designed classes, structs and interfaces all can be easily implemented.
+We have to save all JSON data comes from the library and take them as a fixed structure.
+So TypeScript's class feature is very useful.

+### Vue: "v-for"

+The "v-for" feature can be used to expand website elements dynamically.
+For example, we have to dynamically add classroom ID into the room selector element, so at that time v-for syntax can make everything easier.

+### ts-loader

+Thanks to many open-source library, it's as easy as JavaScript to use TypeScript as the major language of webside development.
+Ts-loader can make most stuff done, and we just need to cover the rest.

+## Unit Test

+When we use vue-cli to initialize our projects, we would be asked if we want to use unit test (with Jest or Karma) in our project.
+Configuring them following the documents are just fine for TypeScript.